YeZhui/vsplugin-helper/README.md

 ## Usage

+### Local Installation
 1. Open the command palette (Ctrl+Shift+P)
 2. Type and select "安装VSCode插件"
 3. Enter the plugin ID (e.g., "ms-python.python")
 4. Wait for the installation to complete

+### Remote Installation
+1. Open the command palette (Ctrl+Shift+P)
+2. Type and select "安装VSCode插件(远程)"
+3. Enter the plugin ID (e.g., "ms-python.python")
+4. Wait for the installation to complete on the remote host

 ## Configuration